Ericpijano/drone_project/Project_definition_and_outline.md

 - additional goals will be further defined as the project progressed

-project deadline :
-!!! june 22 !!!

 Project official Start:
 !!!
 May 1st !!!

+Project deadline :
+!!! june 22 !!!

-current progress :
+Current progress :
 - research of the filament material
   - what filament type is best for drone manufacturing